SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/2-installation.md

 forward with SeqWare, specifically the Bash shell, using an editor like vim or emacs, and some experience programming in Java.

-To learning about Linux, the Bash shell, and Java we recommend the O'Reilly series of books:
+To learn about Linux, the Bash shell, and Java we recommend the O'Reilly series of books:

 * [Linux in a Nutshell](http://amzn.com/B0093T2G3I)
 * [Learning the bash Shell](http://amzn.com/B0043GXMSY)